Hey Boy Hey Girl

 "Hey Boy Hey Girl" is a song by the British big beat duo the Chemical Brothers.
 The song contains a sample from "The Roof Is on Fire" by Rock Master Scott & the Dynamic Three.
-"Hey Boy Hey Girl" was released as the first single from the Chemical Brothers' third studio album, Surrender (1999), on 31 May 1999.

-Upon its release, the song peaked at number three on the UK Singles Chart in June 1999 and remained on the chart for 10 weeks.
-It also reached the top 10 in Finland, Iceland, Ireland, New Zealand, Norway and Spain, as well on Canada's RPM Dance Chart.
-In the latter country, it did not make it onto the RPM Top Singles chart, but it did debut and peak at number three on the Canadian Singles Chart.
+"Hey Boy Hey Girl" was released as the first single from the Chemical Brothers' third studio album, Surrender (1999), on 26 May 1999 in Japan and on 31 May in the United Kingdom.
+The song peaked at number three on the UK Singles Chart in June 1999 and remained on the chart for 10 weeks.
+It also reached the top 10 in Canada, Finland, Iceland, Ireland, New Zealand, Norway and Spain.

 Critical reception

 Daily Record commented, "Ed Simons and Tom Rowlands are back with another fantastic dance single.
 It's another block rockin' hit."
 In October 2011, NME placed it at number 50 on its list "150 Best Tracks of the Past 15 Years", writing that the song "[starts] with a menacing, trance laden groove" and "[builds] to an absolute dance stomper".